joshuanadeak/project-tengah-semester-pbp-e01/README.md

 3. Investing in Stocks
 4. Registration For Companies and Corporates
 5. E-Learning on Trading

+### 3. Investing in Stocks - Christopher Nathanael Wijaya (2106630044)
+This module will display the watchlists of stocks available in the market.
+It also provide user's action to buy and sold their current stock.
+1. Admin : An admin can add and delete stocks and its properties to the watchlist that visible to the user.
+2. User : A user can interact with available stocks and their current stocks.
+User can buy some stocks that available at the watchlists and sold some stocks they have.

 ### 6. Trivia on Trading - Joan Isva Shanti Andrea (2106707712)
 This module will be a feature where users can test and improve their knowledge on trading.
 There will be trivia questions available for the users to answers.
 When users finished answering, they can submit their answer and get their feedback.
 The roles in this feature are as follows:
 1. Admin : An admin can see the results of the users who have submitted their answers.